 While I love pumpkin and I love cookies, often pumpkin cookies turn out fairly cakey.
 Pumpkin has a lot of moisture in it, so this isn’t surprising, but I’m always trying to make a pumpkin cookie that is not cakey.

 While sometimes cakey pumpkins cookies might be exactly what you want, this recipe is great for the times you want a chewy pumpkin cookie that isn’t cakey.

 These pumpkin chocolate chip cookies are pretty darn spectacular.
 They have all the features of a great chocolate chip cookie, lots of chocolate, a chewy center, and slightly crunchy edges, but they also have pumpkin.
+A perfect fall chocolate chip cookie.
 Yay!

 I can’t wait for you to try these delicious chewy pumpkin cookies!
 These are perfect for fall and great for parties, get togethers, or just an after school sweet treat.

 Pumpkin Cookies That Aren’t Cakey